OnsightHelsinki/Mapper/README.md

 This tool maps OneDrive for Business as network drive using WebDAV.
 It does this automatically using users credentials, if it fails then it will ask user input.

 ## Steps
-1. Figure out your One Drive for Business base URL it looks like something-my.sharepoint.com
+1. Figure out your SharePoint Online tenant name, if your tenant URL is https://sulava.sharepoint.com, then your tenant name is "sulava"
 2. Install the tool (Requires administrator rights because it sets login.microsoftonline.com, office.com and your company domain as trusted sites to IE) and sets the tool to auto start on login as well as starts neccessary services for using WebDav
 3. Restart computer and you should see X: mapped as your One Drive for Business